Microsoft SQL Server: Mainstream editions

 SQL Server Express Edition is a scaled down, free edition of SQL Server, which includes the core database engine.
-While there are no limitations on the number of databases or users supported, it is limited to using one processor, 1 GB memory and 10 GB database files (4 GB database files prior to SQL Server Express 2008 R2).
+While there are no limitations on the number of databases or users supported, it is limited to using one processor, 1 GB memory and 50 GB database files (10 GB database files prior to SQL Server Express 2025, 4 GB database files prior to SQL Server Express 2008 R2).
 It is intended as a replacement for MSDE.
 Two additional editions provide a superset of features not in the original Express Edition.
 The first is SQL Server Express with Tools, which includes SQL Server Management Studio Basic.
 SQL Server Express with Advanced Services adds full-text search capability and reporting services.